funidata/hybridilusmu/docs/Tests.md

 ## End-to-End Tests

+_**NOTE!** E2E tests are currently disabled pending further action.
+It is not clear if testing through Slack's web UI is meaningful in the sense that the tests will completely depend on Slack not introducing breaking changes in updates.
+Furthermore, we interaface only through Bolt which is tested by Slack.
+It seems that E2E tests would mostly test Slack's web UI, while unit and integration tests would test our own code specifically and would not be inherently flaky._

 E2E tests are implemented with Cypress.
 (Originally, Robot Framework was used but running the tests in CI was a hassle with no apparent advantage over Cypress.)

 ### Setup